 Most centers do not require an appointment, but please call your local center for details.
 It is our goal to make it convenient and offer times that works best for you.

 How much will it cost?

 Diagnostics are usually handled at an hourly or procedural rate that is specific to each store.
 Please use our store locator to find your neighborhood center and call for more details.
 A Check Engine Light diagnostic will often be at a fixed rate, unless additional diagnostic procedures are needed.

 Why does my parts store offer to “do my check engine light” for free?

-Parts stores capabilities are limited to only reading the stored trouble codes, but they do not then perform the diagnostic procedures to determine what is exactly required to fix your vehicle.
-Precision Tune Auto Care centers have certified technicians, whose job it is to fix cars!
+Parts stores capabilities are limited to only reading the stored trouble codes, but they do not perform the diagnostic procedures to determine what is exactly required to fix your vehicle.
+Precision Tune Auto Care centers have certified technicians whose job it is to accurately diagnose and fix cars!

-What are examples of driveability issues that require diagnostics?
+What are examples of vehicle operating issues that require diagnostics?

-Typical driveability issues that require a diagnosis on your vehicle are:
+Typical vehicle operating issues that require a diagnosis on your vehicle include:

 - Any warning lights on the dash that are illuminated (Check Engine Light, ABS, etc.)